DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/db/db7.png)

-> Be careful, and don't try to add a document with empty fields, maybe the app will crash.
+> Be careful, and don't try to add a document with empty fields, maybe the app will crash, i'll take care of this later 😅.

 You also can watch your documents parsed in a Lazy Column in other view that i created for this purpose.